ivanscorral/Stadiums-iOS/README.md

 ## Overview

-Stadiums is a simple iOS app that fetches a list of POIs from a website and displays them as a list.
+Stadiums is an iOS app that lets users explore a list of touristic stadiums with ease.
+The app fetches a list of stadiums from a website and displays them as a list.
 It also has the following features:

+- ⏳: Implement a detailed view that displays more information about the selected stadium (WIP)
-- [ ] Detailed view when clicking on a POI
+- ✅: Detailed view when clicking on a stadium
+- ✅: Implement search and filter functionality for the stadium list (WIP)
-- [x] Search bar for filtering
+- ✅: Search bar for filtering stadiums
-- [x] Asynchronous image and list loading
+- ✅: Asynchronous image and list loading
-- [x] Uses Core Data to persist the data fetched from the API
+- ✅: Uses Core Data to persist the stadium data fetched from the API
-- [x] Implement a development pattern (**we are using MVVM here**)
+- ✅: Implement a development pattern (**we are using MVVM here**)

 ## Features